Ab Initio Free Energy Surfaces for Coupled Ion-Electron Transfer

-Using these definitions, we compute the diabatic free-energy surface for CO$_2$ redox on a gold electrode in the presence of K$^+$ ions (see Fig. 1(a) and the Supplementary Material for corresponding numerical details).
-Figure 2(b)-(d) shows contour and perspective views of the resulting free energy surface for several thermodynamic driving forces $\Delta G^\text{ex}_{OR}$.
-From Eq. (\ref{bounds}) we obtain $(q_O,\xi_O)=(-7.0~\text{eV},-5.4 ~\text{\AA})$ and $(q_R,\xi_R)=(6~\text{eV},-2.8~\text{\AA})$, which map to the points $(0,0)$ and $(1,1)$ respectively upon nondimensionalization.
-The contour plot shows relative minima in both corners corresponding to the oxidized and reduced state---the signature of a CIET-like mechanism.
+Using this coordinate system, we compute the diabatic free-energy surface for CO$_2$ redox on a gold electrode in the presence of K$^+$ ions (see Fig. 1(a) and the Supplementary Material \cite{SM} for corresponding numerical details).
+Figure 1(b)--(d) show contour and perspective views of the resulting free energy surface for several thermodynamic driving forces $\Delta G^\text{ex}_{OR}$.
+From Eq. (\ref{bounds}) we obtain $(q_O,\xi_O)=(-7.1~\text{eV},5.1 ~\text{\AA})$ and $(q_R,\xi_R)=(5.5~\text{eV},2.4~\text{\AA})$, which map to the points $(0,0)$ and $(1,1)$ respectively upon nondimensionalization.
+The contour plot shows relative minima in both corners corresponding to the oxidized and reduced state---a signature of a CIET mechanism.

-It is illustrative to compare the barrier height in the 2D landscape to that which would be obtained from only considering the CV or ET coordinate alone.
+It is instructive to compare the barrier height in the diabatic 2D landscape with that obtained by considering only the CV or ET coordinate individually.
 This comparison can be done for both the reduction and oxidation directions, and for various thermodynamic driving forces $\Delta G_{OR}^\text{ex}$.
 Results of this comparison are shown in Table I. We denote by $G^{\text{CV,Red/Ox}}_\ddagger$ the reaction barrier that would be obtained by considering only the CV dimension, collapsing the ET dimension to the vertex of each Marcus parabolas in the manifold.
-We denote by $G^{\text{ET,Red/Ox}}_\ddagger$ the reaction barrier that would be obtained by considering only the ET dimension, taking the cross sectional Marcus parabolas at fixed CV.
+We denote by $G^{\text{ET,Red/Ox}}_\ddagger$ the reaction barrier that would be obtained by considering only the ET dimension, taking cross-sectional Marcus parabolas at fixed CV.
 Finally we denote by $G^{\text{2D,Red/Ox}}_\ddagger$ the activation barrier obtained from the full 2D approach, which is obtained numerically from Eq. (\ref{ts}).
-Note crucially that while $G^{\text{ET,Red/Ox}}_\ddagger$ corresponds to a valid (although possibly higher energy) reaction path, $G^{\text{CV,Red/Ox}}_\ddagger$ does not correspond to a physical reaction path that satisfies the Franck Condon principle \cite{Marcus_1956,Libby_Condon} and is included only for illustrative purposes.
-We see that the CV-only approach is consistently way too small for both the reduction and oxidation directions, suggesting the importance of ET in this reaction.
-Though the ET-only approach is in good agreement with the full 2D approach in the reduction direction, it disagrees significantly for the oxidation direction.
+Crucially, while $G^{\text{ET,Red/Ox}}_\ddagger$ corresponds to a valid (although in general higher-energy) reaction path, $G^{\text{CV,Red/Ox}}_\ddagger$ does not correspond to a physical reaction path satisfying the Franck-Condon principle \cite{Marcus_1956,Libby_Condon} and is included only for illustrative purposes.
+We see that the CV-only approach consistently underestimates the barrier for non-adiabatic ET in this reaction, suggesting the importance of ET.
+At the same time, the ET-only approach overestimates the barrier compared to the TS in the two-dimensional CIET landscape.